CollegeRideOut/BusyTutor/README.md

 - Add all tables to a heap with unique IDs for clean visualization, leaving cycle handling and arrow layout as a later enhancement.
 - chaing indexing
 - cache layout
+- Time Complexity calculator?
+- do vidoe
+- move interperter to the server
+- optimizations

 ## Features to Include in MVP